allpix-squared/allpix-squared/CONTRIBUTING.md

 ## Submitting a merge request

 As soon as there exists something in your branch, a merge request can be opened on the main repository.
+If you don't have an account for [CERN's GitLab instance](https://gitlab.cern.ch) (restricted to CERN associates), you should instead open a pull request as explained below.
 Do not forget that it is not a problem to open a merge request for incomplete implementations.

 1. Retrieve the latest changes from the upstream version as explained above.
 2. Optionally format the code if you did not add the git-hook from the beginning, this can be done manually by running